stephenslab/mixsqp-paper/README.md

 ## Citing this work

-If you find any of the source code in this repository useful for your work, please cite our manuscript, Kim *et al* (2018).
+If you find any of the source code in this repository useful for your work, please cite our paper.
 The full citation is given above.

 ## Setup instructions (part 1)